Cabela's Big Game Hunter: Pro Hunts

-Cabela's Big Game Hunter: Pro Hunts is a 2014 hunting simulation video game developed by Slovak game developer Cauldron Ltd. and published by Activision Publishing, Inc. for the Microsoft Windows, PlayStation 3, Wii U, and Xbox 360.
-It is the final entry in Cabela's Big Game Hunter and any Cabela's licensed game published by Activision.
+Cabela's Big Game Hunter: Pro Hunts is a 2014 hunting simulation video game developed by Cauldron and published by Activision for the Microsoft Windows, PlayStation 3, Wii U, and Xbox 360.
+It is the final entry in Cabela's Big Game Hunter series and any Cabela's licensed game published by Activision.

 The game takes the player on a single-player campaign in North America with four experts from the competitive real world of big-game hunting.
 Providing advice throughout the game are Wade Middleton, Jim Shockey, and Ralph and Vicki Cianciarulo.